Scale Wailer

 Jam: 15 min.
 Phrasing.
 Record yourself.

-Milestone: Record a 2-minute improvisation you're happy with
+Milestone: Record a 2-minute improvisation you're happy with · one full loop without the strumming arm ever stopping

 After Month 1